Prompt Perturbations Reveal Human-Like Biases in Large Language Model Survey Responses: Methods

 \subsection{Interview Procedure and Data Collection}

 \paragraph{Prompting} To ensure internal validity, we used a single, consistent prompt structure for all interviews.
 The prompt was designed to be clear and direct, instructing the model to select a single option and return only its label. \begin{flushleft} \textit{Answer the following question: \{question\} \\ This is a list of possible answer options: \{answer\_options\}\\ You must pick one of the answer options.
-Only answer with the label.} \end{flushleft} Taking into account the findings of \citet{rottgerPoliticalCompassSpinning2024} we use a combination of their \textit{forced choice} prompts that rendered the most valid responses, which means that the model is correctly choosing one available option from the given answer options.
-In an unforced prompt setting, the model did not follow the instructions and only rarely returned valid response labels, making a statistical evaluation of the results infeasible.
+Only answer with the label.} \end{flushleft} Taking into account the findings of \citet{rottgerPoliticalCompassSpinning2024d} we use \textit{forced choice} prompts that provided the most valid responses in their experiments, which means that the model correctly chooses one available option from the given answer options.
+In an unforced prompt setting, LLMs did not follow the instructions and only rarely returned valid response labels, making a statistical evaluation of the results infeasible.
+Preliminary tests revealed that especially smaller LLMs often fail to perfectly follow the instruction to "answer only with the label", as they return conversational filler or explanations alongside their choice.

-\paragraph{Data Collection} Each of the 9 models was presented with 12 experimental conditions (1 original + 11 perturbations) for each of the 62 selected WVS questions.
+\paragraph{Data Collection} Each of the 9 models was presented with 12 experimental conditions (1 original + ten perturbations, where for the perturbation \textit{Odd/Even Scale Transformation} one run was done for the odd and even scale scenario) for each of the 62 selected WVS questions.
 To obtain a stable distribution of responses and enable statistical analysis, we repeated each unique model-Q\&A-perturbation combination 25 times.
-This resulted in a total of $9 \times 62 \times 12 \times 25 = 167,400$ interviews (cf. Figure \ref{fig:example_perturbation_flow}).
+This resulted in a total of $9 \times 62 \times 12 \times 25 = 167,400$ interviews.

-\paragraph{Response Extraction and Validation} Preliminary tests revealed that smaller LLMs often fail to perfectly follow the instruction to "answer only with the label", returning conversational filler or explanations alongside their choice.
-To ensure accurate data for analysis, we developed a robust extraction pipeline.
+\paragraph{Response Extraction and Validation} To ensure accurate data for analysis, we developed a robust extraction pipeline.
 We compared two main approaches.
 First, \texttt{Gemini-1.5-Pro}, \texttt{Llama-3.1-8B}, and \texttt{Qwen2.5-7B} were prompted, and a regular expression was designed to extract the answer labels.
 Based on multiple conditions, e.g. if the given answer label is part of the original answer options or that only one response is provided, the methods should highlight which technique is the most promising in extracting valid responses and handling possible edge cases of model responses.

 We manually labeled these extraction methods on a random sample of responses for validation.
 The LLM-based methods achieved accuracies between 77\% and 97.5\%, with the largest model \texttt{Gemini-1.5-Pro} performing best.
 However, our refined regular expression achieved the overall best extraction success on the validation set as it correctly extracted all responses in our validation set.
 Consequently, we used this regular expression to process all remaining 167,400 model responses.